Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/ExportTiles/README.md

 ## How to use the sample

 Pan and zoom into the desired area, making sure the area is within the red boundary.
 Click 'Export tiles' to start the process.
+The application will export tiles from the raster imagery baselayer and not include the vector labels baselayer from the Imagery `BasemapStyle`.
 On successful completion you will see a preview of the downloaded tile package.

 ## How it works